bagel-org/ZKLoRA/readme.md

 Parameter-efficient fine-tuning (PEFT) methods, such as Low-Rank Adaptation (LoRA), have revolutionized how large-scale language models are specialized for new tasks.
 These approaches reduce the computational and memory overhead drastically compared to full fine-tuning, making them highly efficient and practical.
 However, real-world deployment often faces a **trust dilemma**:

-1. **Verification by the Base Model User**: The base model user would like to leverage a set of LoRA paramters on top of a base model, but needs verification that those LoRA parameters perform well on the target task.
+1. **Verification by the Base Model User**: The base model user needs to verify that LoRA parameters are genuinely derived from and compatible with their base model, without compromising the privacy of those parameters.
-2. **Protection for the LoRA Contributor**: The contributor invests resources in fine-tuning and needs assurance of fair compensation without prematurely revealing the LoRA parameters.
+2. **Protection for the LoRA Contributor**: The contributor invests resources in fine-tuning and needs assurance of fair compensation while keeping their proprietary LoRA weights private.

 **ZKLoRA** addresses this dilemma using **zero-knowledge proofs** to securely verify LoRA updates without exposing the parameters themselves.
 Our approach:

-- Enables **secure proof** that a LoRA update was derived from a specific base model.
+- Enables **secure proof** that a LoRA update was derived from a specific base model
-- Uses **polynomial commitments** and **succinct ZK proofs** to allow near real-time verification, even for large models.
+- Uses **polynomial commitments** and **succinct ZK proofs** to verify each LoRA module in just 1-2 seconds
+- Scales efficiently to handle multiple LoRA modules, even for multi-billion parameter models

+### Key Performance Results

+Our benchmarks show:
+- Verification time of 1-2 seconds per LoRA module
+- Practical scaling with number of LoRA modules (e.g., 80+ modules for 70B parameter models)
+- Efficient handling of varying LoRA sizes (from 24K to 327K parameters per module)

 ### ZKLoRA + Multi-Party Inference (MPI)